 Sex is great exercise (and makes you sleepy)

 Part of that is situational — chances are it’s late, you’re already in bed, and you’re tired — and part is hormonal.
-Sex triggers a flood of feel-good, relaxing hormones, including oxytocin, prolactin, and melatonin.
+Sex triggers a flood of relaxing hormones, including oxytocin, prolactin, and melatonin.
 It also suppresses cortisol, your fight-or-flight hormone.
-The combination is enough to send most people drifting off to slumberland, so the last thing you’ll want to do is get up and start your skincare routine.
+The combination is enough to send most people drifting off to sleep, so the last thing you’ll want to do is get up and start your skincare routine.
 But here’s why you should.

 Sweaty skin leads to acne breakouts